serathiuk/redux-gwt-example/README.md

 # redux-gwt-example
-A prototype of Redux 4.x working with GWT 2.9.0 and JSInterop.
+A test of Redux 4.x working with GWT 2.9.0 and JSInterop.